Similan Islands No. 3: Sharkfin Reef / Hin Phae

 There are other smaller granite boulders to be found away from the main site on the Southern side.
 With the top of these being around 25m and with visibility normally 30m+.
 However, if you cannot see the main rock when you want to swim back, then just head North.

 Sharkfin Reef is an excellent Similans Dive Site for mid-water activity.
 Thus, you can expect to see Giant and Blue Fin Trevally and Dogtooth Tuna.
 There are also lots of schooling Chevron & Giant Barracuda and some very large Surgeon/Unicorn Fish.

 And if you get the chance to do this as a Sunset Dive, the midwater activity is truly amazing!

 Does the Similan Islands have Napoleon Wrasse and Bumphead / Humphead) Parrot Fish?

-Finally, you can see very large Napoleon Wrasse and Bumphead / Humphead) Parrot Fish.
-This is one of ONLY TWO Similan sites, along with Boulder City, where Bumphead Parrot Fish can be sighted.
-These can get up to 1.5m long and it’s a great experience if you are lucky enough to spot one.
-For some reason, along with Napoleon Wrasse, they are very shy in the Similans.
-Divers may see them only for a few seconds before they disappear
+Yes they do is the simple answer!
+You can see very large Napoleon Wrasse and Bumphead / Humphead) Parrot Fish.
+And this is one of ONLY TWO Similan sites, along with Boulder City, where Bumphead Parrot Fish can be sighted.
+These fish can get up to 1.5m long if you are lucky enough to spot one.
+Though for some reason, along with Napoleon Wrasse, they are very shy in the Similans.
+So remember to keep your eyes open as you may see them only for a few seconds before they disappear